-NM Areas Reviewed Findings Recommendations Clinicians entered a consult for HT services. Х Clinicians completed the HT enrollment requests or "consults."
-Clinicians did not complete HT enrollment requests or "consults" in 49 of 49 EHRs (100 percent).
-5 .
-We recommended that clinicians complete Home Telehealth enrollment consults.
-Clinicians documented contact with the patient to evaluate suitability for HT services.
-Providers signed HT assessments and treatment plans.
-Monthly monitoring notes were documented for each month of HT program participation.
-X Documentation of HT enrollment (consult, screening, and/or initial assessment notes) was completed prior to the entry of monthly monitoring notes.
-Clinicians did not document the enrollment process prior to the entry of monthly monitoring notes in 13 of 47 applicable EHRs (28 percent).
-6. We recommended that clinicians document the Home Telehealth enrollment process prior to the entry of monthly monitoring notes.
+NM Areas Reviewed Findings Recommendations

+Clinicians entered a consult for HT

+services.

+Clinicians completed the HT enrollment

+requests or "consults."

+Clinicians documented contact with the

+patient to evaluate suitability for HT

+services.

+Clinicians documented the patient or

+caregiver's verbal informed consent for HT

+services.

+Clinicians documented assessments and

+treatment plans for HT patients.

+Providers signed HT assessments and

+treatment plans.

+Monthly monitoring notes were

+documented for each month of HT

+program participation.

+Documentation of HT enrollment (consult,

+screening, and/or initial assessment notes)

+was completed prior to the entry of

+monthly monitoring notes.